In this guide

 What makes AI HIPAA compliant

-Three non-negotiables: a Business Associate Agreement (BAA) with every AI vendor that touches patient data, encryption in transit and at rest (AES-256 minimum), and access controls with audit logging.
+You need a Business Associate Agreement (BAA) with every AI vendor that touches patient data.
+Encryption in transit and at rest (AES-256 minimum).
+Access controls with audit logging.
+Miss any one of these and you're not compliant, full stop.

 Questions to ask any AI vendor